Tours Select dates Select guests

 Overview

-Château de l'Aubrière is a 3-star boutique hotel located in La Membrolle-sur-Choisille set in a 19th-century Louis XIII style chateau.
+Château de l'Aubrière is a 3-star boutique hotel located in La Membrolle-sur-Choisille set in a 19th-century Louis XIII-style chateau.
 It has only recently been restored as an accommodation by its current owners, the Delmotte family, with one of their priorities being the making of an environmentally friendly establishment.
-Through the efforts of their renovations, guests enjoy their stay in modern and lavishly furnished rooms that strike the balance between sustainability and comfort.
-Visitors can dine at the chateau’s restaurant, drink coffee or wine at the bar, and even use their facilities and services for special events such as seminars and weddings.
+Through the efforts of their renovations, guests enjoy their stay in modern and lavishly furnished rooms that balance sustainability and comfort.
+Visitors can dine at the chateau’s restaurant, drink coffee or wine at the bar, and use their facilities and services for special events.
 Its proximity to Tours makes it easy for guests to explore nearby cultural and historical sites while continuing to enjoy the chateau’s unique hospitality.

 History